franmrtnzz/MyFinance/README.md

-# Finanzas App – Project README and System Prompt
+# MyFinance – Project README and System Prompt

 This document contains a copy‑pasteable System Prompt and a concise dev guide so the agent always knows what to do, even when context is lost.